The world’s leading publication for data science, AI, and ML professionals.

 Conclusion

 By using Pandas, I analyzed and visualized the open data of NYC Crime Incident Reports.
 This library proved to be a powerful tool in data analysis, and it’s a good way to start.
+After this, I am intrigued to look into more data related to crime and try different libraries for Data Visualization.

 Thanks for your reading!
 Feel free to check up my Github for the full code.